 One of the most important theories, and one which several published studies (as well as many Shakti reports) corroborate.
 It’s called the “interhemispheric intrusion hypothesis.”
 Reference (1) Reference (2)

 In brief, it says that many spiritual experiences can be explained as examples of a dramatic spillover from a structure on one side of the brain into the same structure on the other side.
 For example, intense activation of the amygdala on the right (fear) should happen in a life-threatening situation.
-If the threat actually manifests, and the person dies, they may begin an often-blissful experience that may be later be recalled as a near-death experience.( should they be resuscitated later on) First, intense fear, then bliss.
+If the threat actually manifests, and the person dies, they may begin an often-blissful experience that may be later recalled as a near-death experience (should they be resuscitated later on).
+First, intense fear, then bliss.
 Jesus faced Satan the desert.
 The Buddha confronted the Demons of Mara under the Bodhi tree.
 Ramakrishna lay comatose for days.
 Each of these preceded the epiphany that saw them become the holy men their traditions now recall.